Charlloteb2/Mate-Engine-test/README.md

 Idioma: [Inglês](#this-is-a-fork-from-mate-engine) [Portugês](#este-é-um-fork-do-mate-engine)

 # This is a Fork from [Mate Engine](https://github.com/shinyflvre/Mate-Engine)

 ##   There will be some changes and and new things i wanted.

 - Portuguese Language added 🇧🇷
 - Language selection settings changed

+- *New BPM detection*
+  **You need to accept the firewall to include MateEngineX, otherwise bpm detection will not work (cause it uses UDP to send new bpm from another executable) the avatar will try to keep the dance animation on the music playing, disabling on system tray will keep last bpm detected **sometimes it takes 30~40 sec to identify the new bpm**

+  if there is no bpm detection, please use the option Extra Settings and Bpm fix on system tray...

-- *New Screen Light Detection* (opening main_tray.exe will update the color of new lights on the avatar, if you dont want to use just open *LightDetectionReset.bat* to disable the new lights)
+- *New Screen Light Detection* for now to change the light settings you need to edit the light_settings.json file in the MateEngineX_Data\StreamingAssets folder

 ![ScreenLight1](https://i.imgur.com/1jmszcU.gif)

-To use it, just reduce the lights intensity on the Mate Engine Settings and open **main_tray.exe** (the main_tray.exe is the same as media_cores_tela.py if you wanna do a main_tray.exe yourself just use pyinstaller on media_cores_tela.py)
+disable option is on the system tray

 ## To Do
-- Change the way the new color is send to mateengine
+- Change the way the new color is send to mateengine ❌not for now
-- Add settings to the light detector
+- Add settings to the light detector ❌not for now
+- Add settings to bpm detection ▶️ em progresso
-- Improve Changing lights position
+- Improve Changing lights position and detect light origin on screen ▶️ em progresso
+- Add new BPM Detection System ✔️
 ---
 ---
 # Este é um fork do [Mate Engine](https://github.com/shinyflvre/Mate-Engine)